 More young people performed admirably, but they encountered stiff competition from Broadway star medalist Jennifer Holliday, who raised the rafters with her version of “And I Am Telling You I’m Not Going.”
 Later, fellow medalist Boz Scaggs closed down the show with extended renditions of “Lowdown” and “Lido Shuffle.”

 The other honorees did themselves honor with their speech-making.
 Craig Hella Johnson spoke about the power of combining disparate voices while accepting for Austin’s Grammy Award-winning choir, Conspirare.
 Craig Dykers and Elaine Molinar, originally from San Antonio and El Paso, talked about designing architecture that shapes the human experience.
-Trenton Doyle Hancock, whose animation-inspired art is admired everywhere, thanked his mother and grandmother and others who encouraged his creativity.
-Harrigan recounted the evidences of creativity — some going back many thousands of years — that he encountered while traveling the state for five years to research his book.
+Trenton Doyle Hancock, whose animation-inspired art is everywhere admired, thanked his mother and grandmother and others who encouraged his creativity.
+Harrigan recounted the evidences of creativity — some it going back many thousands of years — that he encountered while traveling the state for five years to research his book.

-Brandon Maxwell, a fashion designer originally from Longview, spoke the longest and generated the most laughs, especially regarding his muses like Houston socialite Lynn Wyatt, who introduced him to the podium and looks as smashing as ever.
+Brandon Maxwell, the fashion designer originally from Longview, spoke the longest and generated the most laughs, especially regarding his muses like Houston socialite Lynn Wyatt, who introduced him to the podium and looks as smashing as ever.
 Photographer Mark Seliger’s speech was shorter and drier but no less funny as he related highlights of his career journey.
-Martha Villarreal, principal of the Vidal M. Treviño School of Communications and Fine Arts in Laredo, detailed the center’s history and accomplishments.
+Martha Villareal, principal of the Vidal M. Treviño School of Communications and Fine Arts in Laredo, detailed the center’s history and accomplishments.

 That left Matthew McConaughey, the biggest celebrity among the medalists, who went all philosophical about the art of life and the life of art, especially as they relate to being a parent, nodding to his three children along with his wife and mother on the front row.

-Afterward, many of the guests filtered into a tent raised on the H-E-B Terrace for a fine meal and much ardent conversation.
+Afterwards, many of the guests filtered into a tent raised on the H-E-B Terrace for a fine meal and much ardent conversation.